gkjohnson/urdf-loaders/unity/Assets/URDF-Loader/README.md

 ##### urdfpath : String
 The path to the URDF file relative to the specified package directory.

-##### package : String
+##### package : String | Dictionary<string, string>
-The path representing the package:// directory to load package:// relative files.
+If the package is just a string then it replaces the `package://` portion of the path.

+If it is a dictionary then it represents a list of packages by `packageName : packagePath` so that multiple packages can be specified.

 ##### options : URDFLoader.Options